Transcending Maslow’s pyramid

 While these basic needs protect against emotional turmoil, they provide only a basis for human flourishing.
 Achieving a secure base provides confidence to explore the ocean (a metaphor for the social world) in search of peak experiences.
 According to Kaufman’s boat analogy, people do this by opening their sails, which are comprised of Maslow’s growth needs pertaining to needs for exploration (discovery), love and purpose in life.
 These higher needs offer a guide to life.
 There are striking links to other texts on how happiness can be found through the establishment of a broader meaning for one’s life (such as Viktor Frankl in Man’s Search for Meaning).
 Perhaps most poignantly, Maslow is quoted in the section of the book examining ‘purpose’: ‘Happiness is an epiphenomenon.
 A by-product.
 Something not to be sought directly, but an indirect reward for virtue.’

 Throughout, Kaufman provides lively examples, links to classic and contemporary literature, and, if you listen to the audiobook as I did, the inquisitive enthusiasm that is a trademark of his podcast interviews.
-This book is a must-read for anybody interested in understanding how and why finding a greater meaning in life is important, and the importance of self-transcendence in an age
+This book is a must-read for anybody interested in understanding how and why finding a greater meaning in life is important, and the importance of self-transcendence in an age where a focus on the self appears to be a source of many personal and inter-group problems.

 - Reviewed by Craig Harper, Senior Lecturer at Nottingham Trent University